codingFerryman/codingFerryman/README.md

 ### Hi there 👋

-- :keyboard: I'm interested in applying natural language processing to social data.
+- :keyboard: I'm interested in applying AI to make social good.
+- :keyboard: I'm good at text mining and some web crawling.
-- :book: I’m currently learning Social Network Analysis, Discourse Analysis, and AI-Driven Decision Making
+- :book: I’m currently learning and researching Natural Language Processing.
 - 📫 How to reach me: [heliu@heliu.name](mailto:heliu@heliu.name)